-Workforce implications as a result of implementing the recommendations indirectly impact on our current and future workforce.
-Adborth, ymateb a chrynodeb dilynol ar ôl ymgynghori This report has been reviewed by the Integrated Perfromance Executive Delivery Group on 15.11.2023.
-Feedback, response, and follow up summary following consultation The full report has been reviewed by the Acting Director of Performance, and the Executive Director of Finance Cysylltiadau â risgiau BAF: (neu gysylltiadau â'r Gofrestr Risg Gorfforaethol) The Acting Director of Performance is working with the Head of Risk Management to develop linkage from this report into the Board Assurance Framework (BAF), Corporate Risk Pagister Hange throughout the Pagist Links to BAF risks: (or links to the Corporate Risk Register) Register.
+Workforce implications as a result of implementing the recommendations Adborth, ymateb a chrynodeb dilynol ar ôl ymgynghori This report has been reviewed by the Integrated Perfromance Executive Delivery Group on 15.11.2023.
+Feedback, response, and follow up summary following consultation The full report has been reviewed by the Acting Director of Performance, and the Executive Director of Finance Cysylltiadau â risgiau BAF: (neu gysylltiadau â'r Gofrestr Risg Gorfforaethol) The Acting Director of Performance is working with the Head of Risk Management to develop linkage from this report into the Board Assurance Framework (BAF), Corporate Risk Links to BAF risks: (or links to the Corporate Risk Register) Register.
 Hence throughout the Report, there is a column in readiness to include BAF reference numbers as appropriate.
-Rheswm dros gyflwyno adroddiad i fwrdd cyfrinachol (lle bo'n berthnasol) Amherthnasol Reason for submission of report to confidential board (where relevant) Camau Nesaf: Not applicable
+Rheswm dros gyflwyno adroddiad i fwrdd cyfrinachol (lle bo'n berthnasol) Amherthnasol Reason for submission of report to confidential board (where relevant) Not applicable Camau Nesaf: